Norma Jeane & Her Pain

 But why was it only later in her life that was it discovered?
 Well, endometriosis was first recorded in the 1920s so there was definitely a knowledge of the disease.
 However, when Marilyn was growing up in the home of her dear Aunt Ana, medical treatment for illnesses and the like was not an option.

 Aunt Ana Lower fostered Norma Jeane between her time in the orphan’s home in 1937 and her marriage to James Dougherty in 1942.
 Ana held a dear place in Marilyn’s heart her whole life.
 However, Ana’s beliefs in Christian Science meant she didn’t believe in medicine or medical treatments.
 Sadly, this meant Norma Jeane had to endure this awful pain on a monthly basis, sometimes more.
 Norma Jeane even practised the religion herself throughout her first marriage leaving her to suffer from the condition until her twenties.

 First husband James Dougherty said, “Norma Jeane had so much trouble during her menstrual periods, the pain would just about knock her out.”

 Not only did the pain lead to discomfort, sleepless nights, fatigue and agony, but the overall impact can also have a great effect on one’s mood.
 A lot of women who have endometriosis also suffer from depression.
-And I am of the belief that a HUGE impact on Marilyn’s life.
-The strain it had on her physically and mentally must have affected her day to day activities, especially during her periods and when trying to conceive.
-When your body is physically unwell, it can cause the same fragility on the mind.
+The strain it had on her physically and mentally must have affected her day-to-day activities, especially during her periods and when trying to conceive.
+When your body is physically unwell, it can cause the same fragility in the mind.

 Her desire to start a family was evident when she wrote a note to her Doctor. on 28th April 1952 when she had her appendix removed, she stuck a note to her body stating: